-Annual survey commissioned by NHS Digital, which has been carried out by the Joint Health Surveys Unit of NatCen Social Research and the Research Department of Epidemiology and Public Health at University College London since 1994.
+This is an annual survey commissioned by NHS Digital which has been carried out by the Joint Health Surveys Unit of NatCen Social Research and the Research Department of Epidemiology and Public Health at University College London since 1994.

-The Health Surveys for England series is designed to monitor health trends in England, and to estimate the proportion of people who have specified health conditions, and estimate the prevalence of certain risk factors and combinations of risk factors associated with these conditions.
+- estimate the prevalence of certain risk factors and combinations of risk factors associated with these conditions

 Smoking, drinking and drug use among young people

 This is the most recent survey in a series that began in 1982.
 Each survey since 1998 has included a core set of questions on smoking, drinking and drug use.
 In 2000, the survey questions changed to focus on smoking and drinking or on drug use in alternate years and in 2016, the survey reverted back to including both drinking/smoking and drugs focused questions in one survey.

 The survey report presents information on the percentage of pupils who have ever smoked, tried alcohol or taken drugs.
 The report also explores the attitudes of school children towards smoking and drinking.
 Relationships between smoking, drinking and drug use are explored along with the links between smoking, drinking and drug use and other factors such as age, gender, ethnicity and previous truancy or exclusion.